Plynk investment app Download App

 • - Mark-ups or spreads

 You don’t get a bill for these fees or see it on an account statement.
 Instead, they’re automatically taken out of the money you invest.
-So if you invest $10 in a mutual fund with an expense ratio of 1%, $0.10 is taken out as the fee and $9.90 is invested.
+So if you invest $10 in a fund with an expense ratio of 1%, $0.10 is taken out as the fee and $9.90 is invested.

-To find a fund’s expense ratio in the Plynk app, choose a mutual fund or ETF and select “Product details.”
+To find a fund’s expense ratio in the Plynk app, go to its “Performance” tab.
 Then scroll down to “View Full Performance” and you’ll see expense ratio.

 - Customer fee on crypto trades: For each trade made in your Paxos crypto account, there is a small fee.
 For crypto trades $100 and under, the fee is $0.50.
 For crypto trades above $100, there’s a 0.5% fee.